Enzyoh/PurpleSched/README.md

 Why
 ----
-As, university students we are faced with the problem of switching our phones to silent before lectures and tutorials.
+As university students we are faced with the problem of switching our phones to silent before lectures and tutorials.
 The problem is that we forget to switch them back to their original profile.
 The biggest problem is that we often miss important calls due to this.